shriv/jekyll-now/_posts/2019-03-12-Modelling-accessibility-by-suburb.md

 # Introduction
 Before diving into the nitty gritty of modelling accessibility across the different suburbs, it's worth taking a high-level persepective into _why_ modelling is useful.
-All the blog posts in ther series  I hope to make the case that approximating reality with models, allows us to dredge up some deep and useful insights: (1) the accessibility characteristics of a suburb and, (2) reasons why some suburban characteristics don't fit our approximations.
+I hope to make the case that approximating reality with models allows us to dredge up some deep and useful insights.
+In this post, we'll see: (1) the accessibility characteristics of a suburb and, (2) reasons why some suburban characteristics don't fit our approximations.

 ## The goal of statistical modelling